PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 checkpoint.
 At resume, characterize the adjacent late-binary repair decision before changing production code.
 Continue with coherent commits and pushes only; never create, update, or reopen a pull request.

+## Late-binary repair decision characterization

+The next unit is the three-evidence plus prune-delta decision immediately after shared-late reconciliation.
+Static-signature sanitization contributes one named counter, indexed binary adapter cleanup contributes two, and a tensor-count decrease captures cleanup-only pruning.
+Any of these conditions invokes the existing `shape_reconciliation.primary.late_binary_repair` record.

+`tests/test_flatbuffer_direct_late_binary_repair_orchestration.py` fixes the
+counter keys, call order, tensor snapshot, direct reconciliation owner, shared-late predecessor, and optional late-binary recovery successor.
+Its strict expected failure requires one `run_late_binary_repair_cleanup(shared_model_ir_pass_context)` boolean assignment followed by the unchanged conditional record.

+The new owner must not absorb reconciliation or either guard of the following late-binary layout recovery.
+It must import the two existing pass-module owners directly, keep both model-only argument contracts, and preserve the three specific counter-key checks plus prune delta.
+The characterization gate completed with `1 passed, 1 xfailed in 0.14s`; the sole xfail is the absent owner.
+Targeted Ruff, bytecode compilation, and whitespace checks passed.

+Commit and push this characterization before production changes.
+Keep the store at 128/128 and never create, update, or reopen a pull request.